21 May 2013 • 7 minute read

 To use Memcached, every request needs to be passed to PHP.
 My gut feeling was that this would be slower than serving static files with Nginx due to the overhead of spinning up a PHP process for each request.

-To find out which of the two setups was faster, I measured the following metrics using WebPagetest and Blitz : (Read more) Sep 22, 2012
+To find out which of the two setups was faster, I measured the following metrics using WebPagetest and Blitz (referral link): (Read more) 23 Sep 2012 • 1 minute read

 After upgrading php-fpm, my PHP-based sites were returning “502 Bad Gateway” errors.
 This can happen when the php5-fpm package reconfigures itself to listen on a different socket.
 Here’s how you can solve it.